makezurich/makezurich-hardware-intro/README.md

 ### Getting started with the Uno
 Follow the steps in [this tutorial](http://www.tamberg.org/chopen/2018/LoRaWANIoTWorkshop.pdf) (PDF, p.10 - p.41).

+### Installing a library for the Uno
+Follow these steps to [install an Arduino library](https://www.arduino.cc/en/Guide/Libraries).

 ### Measuring air quality with the Sensirion ESS-C3 shield
 The [Sensirion ESS-C3 shield](https://developer.sensirion.com/platforms/environmental-sensor-shield/) has environmental sensors to measure temperature, humidity, TVOC and CO2.